romsssss/romsssss.github.io/_posts/2026-01-06-why-turning-your-camera-on-matters-in-remote-software-teams.md

 Turning cameras on isn’t about etiquette or surveillance.
 It’s about **bandwidth**.

-Enabling video:

-- Increases signal density
-- Restores non-verbal cues
-- Shortens feedback loops
-- Improves shared understanding
+Enabling video increases signal density, restores non-verbal cues, shortens feedback loops, and improves shared understanding.

 In pyramid terms: